The Basics

 Check for Scoliosis at home

-It’s designed to identify important signs and risk factors that may indicate that someone has or may be developing scoliosis.
+This will identifyimportant signs and risk factors that may indicate that someone has or may be developing scoliosis.

 How we approach scoliosis

-Dr. Hobbs has been treating scoliosis for over 20 years, as long as he has been a chiropractor, but he continues to add information and techniques to his approaches so that he achieves the most improvement for each individual.
+Dr. Hobbs has been treating scoliosis for almost 30 years, as long as he has been a chiropractor, but he continues to add information and techniques to his approaches so that he achieves the most improvement for each individual.
 If you or your loved one have scoliosis, there is hope.
 Most people can achieve reduction in the amount of scoliotic curve and pain.
 Here is how we approach diagnosis and treatment:

 1. Screen for scoliosis signs…If present,